data-team-uhn/NeuralCR/README.md

 After training is finished, the model can be loaded inside a python script as follows:
 ```
 import ncrmodel
-model = ncrmodel.NCRModel.loadfromfile(trained_model_dir, word_vectors_file)
+model = ncrmodel.NCR.loadfromfile(param_dir, word_model_file)
 ```

-Where `word_vectors` is the addresss to the fasttext word vector file and `trained_model_dir` is the address to the output directory of the training.
+Where `word_model_file` is the addresss to the fasttext word vector file and `param_dir` is the address to the output directory of the training.

-Then `model` can be used for matching a string to the closest concept:
+Then `model` can be used for matching a list of strings to the most similar concepts:
 ```
 model.get_match(['retina cancer', 'kidney disease'], 5)
 ```